looplab/logspout-logstash/README.md

 To be compatible with Elasticsearch, dots in labels will be replaced with underscores.

 By setting `INCLUDE_CONTAINERS` you can specify a comma separated list of container names to only get logs from those containers.
+You can also set `INCLUDE_CONTAINERS_REGEX` to use regex to describe the containers to include.

 ### Retrying